-Liver Detox Myth: 5 Foods That Actually Help Your Liver Cleanse Naturally
+Liver Detox Myth: 15 Foods That Actually Help Your Liver Cleanse Naturally

 When you see ads promising a “total liver detox” in just a few days—or a miracle cleanse to wash away toxins—it’s easy to feel both hopeful and skeptical.
 But here’s the reassuring truth: your liver is already designed to detoxify your body, every day, without any trendy juice or supplement.
 Our culture’s fascination with speedy solutions has led to a flood of “detox” programs, but most quick fixes don’t have science on their side.
 In reality, experts from leading medical institutions like Johns Hopkins Medicine repeatedly explain that while the idea of “flushing toxins” sells products, it’s misleading.
 The real key?
 Supporting your liver’s natural abilities through steady, nurturing choices.
 No harsh cleanses, no guilt-laden routines—just wholesome foods and daily habits that let your liver do its work, gently and efficiently.
-In this list, you’ll find five foods that truly help your liver cleanse naturally, according to nutrition research and trusted advice.
+In this expanded list, you’ll find the foods that truly help your liver cleanse naturally, according to nutrition research and trusted advice.
 Get ready for practical guidance and simple strategies that can fit into real life—so you’re not chasing after fads, but building a foundation of vibrant, lasting health with every delicious bite.

 1. Myth: You Need a Detox Cleanse for Your Liver